ONLYOFFICE/snap-documentserver/README.md

 #### Installation of the SSL Certificates

-Out of the four files generated above, you need to install the `onlyoffice.key`, `onlyoffice.crt` and `dhparam.pem` files at the onlyoffice server.
-The CSR file is not needed, but do make sure you safely backup the file (in case you ever need it again).
+From the four files generated above, you need to install `onlyoffice.key`, `onlyoffice.crt` and `dhparam.pem` on the ONLYOFFICE server.
+The CSR file is not required, but be sure to back it up securely in case it’s needed in the future.

-The default path that the onlyoffice application is configured to look for the SSL certificates is at `/var/snap/onlyoffice-ds/current/var/www/onlyoffice/Data/certs`.
+The default path where the ONLYOFFICE application is configured to locate SSL certificates is `/var/snap/onlyoffice-ds/current/var/www/onlyoffice/Data/certs`.

-The `/var/snap/onlyoffice-ds/current/var/www/onlyoffice/Data/` path is the path of the data store, which means that you have to copy the files into it.
+The path `/var/snap/onlyoffice-ds/current/var/www/onlyoffice/Data/` serves as the data storage, meaning you’ll need to copy the files into this directory.

 ```
 # cp onlyoffice.key /var/snap/onlyoffice-ds/current/var/www/onlyoffice/Data/certs/